-Both are free, 24/7 confidential services that can provide people in suicidal crisis or emotional distress, or those around them, with support, information, and local resources.
+Both are free, 24/7 confidential services.
+They provide people facing a suicidal crisis or emotional distress, or those around them, with support, information, and local resources.

 Non-Urgent Emotional Help

 Tell someone you trust.
 You may find it helpful to talk to your partner, a relative or a friend about your problems.
 They may be concerned about you and welcome the opportunity to hear what you have to say.
 If this is not possible, you may prefer to talk to someone else you can trust, like a faith leader or a tutor.